epfldata/SimulationEngine/src/main/scala/meta/example/nb_methods_example/README.md

 Since there are no waitTurns in any of the method call, one batch message is sent every turn.
 Since Object2 checks its mailbox every 2 turns, we see that Object2 receives two messages in its mailbox.

-However, if there are wait statements in any of batchMessages' arguments, then batchMessages take time to complete and will block any following call.
+However, if there are wait statements in any of batchMessages' local messages, then batchMessages take time to complete and will block any following call.
 Consider uncommenting waitTurns(1) in hello() in Object1.
 The expected output now becomes
 ```
 (TIMER,0)